 RETIREMENT PLANNING 101

-Here are some things we may want to consider asking before you meet with a financial advisor or personal banking representative.
-Beyond the basic living expenses for retirement, you may be in a position during your working years to do more things than you currently do now.
+Here are some things you may want to consider asking before you meet with a financial advisor or personal banking representative.
+Beyond the basic living expenses for retirement, you may be in a position after your working years to do more things than you currently do now.
 If you’re young and not thinking about retirement, it’s easy to live paycheck to paycheck and not consider the future.

 Here are some important factors when building your vision of retirement: